What is Generalised Anxiety Disorder?

 - The fear of failure

-difficult to relax, control the worry and deal with uncertainty.
-The worry is
+When you’re experiencing GAD, you may find it difficult to relax, to control the worry and to deal with uncertainty.

 - Difficulty sleeping